armandolazarte/Xampp-GUI-Panel/README.md

 Xampp User Friendly Domain Adder

+####Installation & Setup

+* Download and Extract to your localhost
-Edit the config file to your own configuration.
+* Edit the config file to your own configuration.

 class/config.php